-Certain passages in document 2 and in document 5 have been redacted as they reveal the external stakeholders' main business concerns, strategic interests, priorities and their internal assessment and input for the negotiations with Mercosur.
+Certain passages in documents 7, 9 and 10 have been redacted and the entire document 12a has been withheld, as their disclosure would reveal the external stakeholders' main business concerns, strategic interests, priorities and their internal assessment and input for the negotiations with Mexico and Mercosur.
 As such, this information indirectly reveals negotiating priorities, strategic objectives and tactics which the EU could consider pursuing in its trade negotiations.

-The above-mentioned information was in general meant for internal use as a basis to establish EU positions, strategies, objectives and way forward on specific aspects of the negotiations with Mercosur.
+The above-mentioned information was in general meant for internal use as a basis to establish EU positions, strategies, objectives and way forward on specific aspects of the negotiations with Mexico and Mercosur.